 Hui-neng advised to forget about the past and instead to look forward:

 We need not bother about the past, for the past is gone and is irrecoverable.
 What demands our attention is the present and future, so let our thoughts, from one momentary sensation to another, be clear and pure and let us see our Mind-essence face-to-face.
 (Chapter V, Discourse on the Three-Bodies of Buddha).

 In the thinking faculty, let the past be dead.
-If we allow our thoughts, past, present and future, to become linked up into a series, we put ourselves under restraint.
+If we allow our thoughts–past, present and future–to become linked up into a series, we put ourselves in bondage.
 On the other hand, if we never let our mind become attached at any time to any thing, we gain emancipation.
 For this reason we make “non-attachment” our fundamental principle.
 (Chapter III, Discourse on Dhyana and Samadhi)

 Catholic mystic Madame Guyon described this stage of contemplation as remaining ever turned toward God:

 The soul, being turned in the direction of God, has a great facility for remaining converted to Him.
 The longer it is converted, the nearer it approaches to God, and attaches itself to Him; and the nearer it approaches to God, the more it becomes necessarily drawn from the creature, which is opposed to God.